SAP-samples/teched2022-DA280/exercises/4_Story_Building/Readme.md

 ![](/exercises/4_Story_Building/images/screenshot12.png)

-Now, please save your story again.
+5. Now, please save your story again.
 ![](/exercises/4_Story_Building/images/4_SaveStory.png)

 ## Summary

 We have now created two tables in the story based on the imported data!
 We can now continue to - [Exercise 5 - Create a Smart Predict Scenario](../5_Create_A_Smart_Predict_Scenario/README.md).
+If prompted whether to publish youd data changes, select "Leave" and do not publish your changes.